bfraser-commits/Rapid_genomic_adaptation_guppies/README.md

 ### AF-vapeR
-There will a more detailed description of this software available on \*jims github\*.
+There will a more detailed description of this software available on https://github.com/JimWhiting91/afvaper

 **To obtain the raw data and process**
 For this analysis you will need the scripts:
 ```AF_vapeR_1.R``` and ```AF_vapeR_functions.R``` in the same folder (the scripts folder)